Connecting Youth, Sports, and Education

-All Pro Kids members have immediate access to our Homework Club (afterschool tutoring), mentoring, and educational workshops through the Learning Center.
+All Pro Kids members have limited access to our Homework Club (after school tutoring) and educational workshops through the Learning Center.
 After kids pass basic golf and life-skills certification, they gain access to the rest of the Learning Center resources: an adult-monitored computer lab, community service projects, educational, vocational, and social field trips, leadership trainings, college preparation programs, and college scholarships.

 Point Reward Opportunity (PRO)

 A key facet of our programs is our in-house economic system, Point Reward Opportunity (PRO).
 While it is free for our target population to join Pro Kids, all members must pay to participate using this point system.
 To pay for golf greens fees, equipment, and apparel, kids must earn points by participating in Learning Center aspects of our programs.
 Through this environment, we help create individuals who honor education, respect the world around them, and give back to their community.
 Meanwhile, they are practicing budgeting (credit and debit) and decision making.

 Our target population has always been underserved youth.
 Pro Kids serves as a welcoming home for kids who live in City Heights and Oceanside – both problem-plagued San Diego communities where youth are routinely exposed to factors that create barriers to success.
 City Heights is characterized by high rates of juvenile arrest, teen pregnancy, and domestic violence.
 The community’s median income is less than half the county average and the graduation rate is one of the lowest in San Diego County.
 In Oceanside, a significant population of military and migrant working families presents other challenges; having deployed or otherwise absent parents creates emotional stress that can manifest as behavioral problems, in and out of school.
 Without a strong family structure, kids from either community might seek refuge from one of the highly prevalent street gangs.